 You truly save time by only focusing on your weak areas, like your EA accounting skills.
 If you ignore the troublesome topics, you risk failing an exam part, which makes the exam process even longer.

 To focus on your weak areas, take a practice quiz at the start of each study unit.
 Then, use the results of the quiz to figure out which topics need more of your attention.
 After that, prioritize those topics in your reading and quizzes until you’ve aced them.

 Thankfully, some review courses now use adaptive e-learning platforms that could help you study better.
 Take Gleim EA vs Surgent EA, for example.
 Both courses track your performance as you answer questions and figure out what types of questions you’re getting wrong.
 Then, they direct your studies to focus on your weak content areas.

 You may be able to pass the exam within 2 years by going about your life as usual and studying for the exam in your free time.
 But if you want to get the exam over with so you can enjoy the EA designation ASAP, you’ll have to adjust your agenda.

 To pass the exam fast, you must make a study schedule.
 In the process, you can carve out even more weekly study time when you temporarily drop non-essential activities from your normal routine.
 It might not be fun, but it will be worthwhile once you’ve finished the exam and have the EA to show for it.

 This mandate may be easier said than done, but it’s the ideal goal for someone who feels the need to speed up their EA proceedings.
 To pull it off, you must

-Passing each part the first time can be done: it just takes dedication, hard work, and persistence.
+Passing each part the first time is possible!
+After all, it just takes dedication, hard work, and persistence.